carsongross/ronin/Server-Configuration.md

 layout: default
 ---

-Configuration of a Ronin server is done by creating a class in the `config` package named `RoninConfig`.
-Ronin finds this class reflectively at startup if it exists.
-This class must implement `IRoninConfig`; more commonly, you will want to subclass `DefaultRoninConfig`, which provides standard implementations of the methods on `IRoninConfig`.
+Configuration of a Ronin server is done via the `config.RoninConfig` class, automatically generated for you by the init script.
+Ronin finds this class reflectively at startup.

-Most common configuration should be performed by overriding `DefaultRoninConfig`'s constructor, calling `super()`, and then setting the following properties:
+Configuration is done in the constructor for `RoninConfig`.
+Some common configuration points are:

   * The **default action** is set via the `DefaultAction` property, and defaults to "index".
 This is the name of the controller method that Ronin